Countering Ubiquitous Technical Surveillance

 - Available resources from the MS-ISAC to help agencies operationalize these protections.

-This webinar is designed for law enforcement executives and command staff, intelligence unit leaders and analysts, fusion center personnel, investigators working sensitive operations, and IT/cybersecurity managers.
+This webinar was designed for law enforcement executives and command staff, intelligence unit leaders and analysts, fusion center personnel, investigators working sensitive operations, and IT/cybersecurity managers.

 To support a collaborative defense network, this webinar is hosted by the Center for Internet Security® and Multi-State Information Sharing and Analysis Center, in partnership with the Major County Sheriffs of America (MCSA) and the Association of Law Enforcement Intelligence Units (LEIU).